 The most overt impact of COVID-19 on technology has been through online work, essential for maintaining productivity through lockdowns and physical distancing.
 This includes virtual meetings, webinars, scheduling, audience participation, voting, document sharing and training.
 IUCN’s decentralised nature has meant that the culture already exists for embracing these technologies, but it is essential that the Union continues this uptake.
 Challenges include participation in low connectivity regions, rising financial costs with burgeoning demand for IT services, and growth of internet crime.

 One negative implication of increasing dependence on technology has been the disconnect of society (especially young people) from nature.
 This contributes to “nature deficit disorder”, decreases engagement in conservation, and drives detrimental health impacts through being “always on”.
 IUCN will combat this through supporting the growth of citizen science to mobilise public participation in big data collection for conservation (including for example in monitoring biodiversity, combatting wildlife crime, etc.), with the co-benefit of improving physical and mental health.
+[The COVID-19 pandemic should also be the opportunity to strengthen technological and data capacities in order to better monitor ecosystems and wildlife and detect zoonotic spillovers at early stage, e.g., through the enhanced interoperability of monitoring systems.
+Such an enhancement should be implemented at all levels, including in vulnerable countries located in the intertropical region.]

 4.2.
 Communication, education and public awareness